ornlneutronimaging/ImagingReso/README.rst

 A :sub:`ij` : abundance for the isotope *j* of element *i*.

-For solid materials the number of atoms per unit volume can be calculated from:
+For solid materials, the number of atoms per unit volume can be calculated from:

 .. figure:: https://github.com/ornlneutronimaging/ImagingReso/blob/master/documentation/source/_static/Beer_lambert_law_2.png
    :align: center
    :alt: Beer Lambert law 2

+where

 N :sub:`A` : Avogadro’s number,